 In most people the virus causes no symptoms and goes away by itself, but sometimes it can persist and cause types of cancer or serious illness.

 What do parents need to know about the HPV vaccine?

 HPV vaccination is a safe and reliable way to protect young people from getting a range of HPV-related cancers and diseases.

+Yes.
 Young people aged 12-13 can receive the HPV vaccine free of charge at school through the National Immunisation Program.

 How effective is the HPV vaccine?

 Almost all HPV infections that cause abnormal cells and cancer can be prevented by the HPV vaccine.

 - cervical cancer in females